tb-dhk/minianki/README.md

 ```
 secondly, add the minianki directory into your PATH.

-thirdly, make the mnak file executable with the following code (replace mnak with the path for the mnak file)
+thirdly, make the mnak file executable with the following code (replace 'mnak' below with the path for the mnak file)
 ```
 $ chmod +x mnak
 ```